Pam Sykes

-Pamela Sykes is an Australian medical scientist and Chair of the Institutional Biosafety Committee at the Flinders Centre for Innovation in Cancer at Flinders University.
+Pamela Sykes is an Australian medical scientist, Emeritus Professor at the College of Medicine and Public Health and was the Chair of the Institutional Biosafety Committee at the Flinders Centre for Innovation in Cancer at Flinders University.
 She is a Strategic Professor in the area of Preventive Cancer Biology and leads a research group which studies the biological effects of low-dose radiation.
-She is a member of the Radiation Protection Committee which advises the Government of South Australia.
-Her research has been published in Radiation Research, Epigenetics, Transgenic Research, Cell Biology and Toxicology, PLOS ONE, Mutation Research and the Journal of Clinical Pathology.
+She is a deputy presiding member of the Radiation Protection Committee of the Environmental Protection Authority (EPA) for the Government of South Australia which advises the Minister of South Australia and the EPA on 'radiation protection in medical, industrial, scientific and public uses of ionising and non-ionising radiation'.
+Her research has been published in National Library of Medicine (NIH), Research Gate, Epigenetics, Transgenic Research, Cell Biology and Toxicology, PLOS ONE, Mutation Research and the Journal of Clinical Pathology.
 She is an Associate Editor for the journal Radiation Research.
 Sykes' research into the effects of low-dose ionising radiation has been funded by the United States Department of Energy's Low Dose Radiation Research Program since the early 2000s.
+She also investigated how parthenolide could aid radiotherapy.

 As of 2016, Sykes is a member of the UCL Australia Nuclear Working Group.